 There is no such thing as a good writer or a bad writer.
-If you follow the rules and instructions, you’ll get it right.
+If you follow the rules and instructions and use an AI software like Copymatic ai, you’ll get it right.
 But that’s not the point.
 That cake you baked will be just as good as any other cake, unless it’s baked with love; an extra ingredient that some writers tend to overlook.
 Writing with passion transforms scientific or theoretical information into pure art and that’s where the heart comes in…

 Ready.
 Set.
 Relate!